-Occasionally staff in Student Assistance will send a Dean of Students Notification to faculty as they work with students navigating a situation that is extremely sensitive and the student may not be able to produce documentation.
-Similar to Emergency Notifications, these are in place to facilitate communication between the student and faculty.
+Occasionally, staff in Student Assistance will send a Dean of Students Notification to faculty as they work with students navigating a situation that is extremely sensitive and the student may not be able to produce documentation.
+Similarily to Emergency Notifications, these are in place to facilitate communication between the student and faculty.
 Faculty should call Student Assistance staff at 515-294-1020 if they have any questions about these notifications or need additional information as they assist the student.

-Please note: the Dean of Students Office staff does not investigate when students request an Emergency Notification.
-We do ask for enough details from students to assess the situation and offer advice about what should be done to make their transition back to class easier.
+Please note: The Dean of Students Office staff does not investigate when students request an Emergency Notification.
+We ask for enough details from students to assess the situation and offer advice about what should be done to make their transition back to class easier.
 However, we do not contact hospitals, doctors, police, family members, etc. to assess the validity of an absence prior to sending out an Emergency Notification.
 We inform students that it is their responsibility to have appropriate documentation available when their instructors request it.